Protect the environment – and light your fires first time

 A fire with no flame doubles emissions of carbon monoxide and particles.

-Top-down lighting is all-important because it’s good for the environment, but there are even more great reasons for lighting your fire correctly.
+There are many great reasons for lighting your fire correctly.
 Here are three:

 Why should you opt for a clean burn stove from Scan?